 Read Moreamerican in Italy

 This is the second post about the kitchen remodel.
 Have a look first, at Part 1 to see how the kitchen looked originally.
-When I returned from California, having vacated the apartment for two months for the lavori pesante---the "heavy works" as my architect termed it---this is how the place looked: While I needed an architect for the kitchen remodel, I wanted to
+When I returned from California, having vacated the apartment for two months for the lavori pesante---the "heavy works" as my architect termed it---this is how the place looked: So attractive to arrive to after 22 hours of travel!
+LOL While I

 Read MoreThe Kitchen Remodel (Part 1)